 Here an example from Amazon:

-Payment Methods
+• Payment Methods

 The payment methods must also be taken into consideration.
 Check-out experiences are heavily influenced by them.
 Increasingly popular payment methods are a good way to appeal to more shoppers.
 Finding out what would be more appealing to your target group is a good start.
 Younger generations might prefer digital wallets, while older generations might prefer bank transfers.
 Nevertheless, having both options on your page is still a plus since you will be prepared to process orders from people who might not be in your target group (like those purchasing gifts).

-Here is an example from NARS:
+Here an example from NARS:

 Buy Buttons & Shop Locator

-Buy Buttons
+• Buy Buttons

 By adding Buy Buttons to your website, you can sell your products across multiple pages without requiring your customers to go to each product’s detail page.
 Thus, customers benefit from Buy Buttons by being easily accessible and are encouraged to purchase a product they are interested in.
 The inclusion of a buy button within your content is a powerful method for getting customers to take action right away before they forget or lose interest in the product.
 It is likely, that customers will not bother browsing your store and looking for a product if they have to navigate through your site on their own.